 On average, listings lease in the $20's per square foot per year.
-The Core-Columbia submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $13 per sqft per year.
-That's a 31% decrease in rent.
+The Core-Columbia submarket is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $19 per sqft per year.
+That's a 44% decline in rent.

-Compared to the rest of the San Diego market, the Core-Columbia submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the San Diego market, the Core-Columbia submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 16 listings have been listed, which means spaces are probably going fast.
+In the last 90 days, 23 listings have been made available, which means spaces most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 4% of the available leases in the Core-Columbia are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,070 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are around 21 stories.
-Most buildings in this region were built in 1980 and are Class B.
+Even though the median size is 2,820 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are approximately 21 floors.
+Most buildings in this market were built in 1980 and are Class B.

-This area is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Information is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Core-Columbia residents.
+Commute by bike is the most popular way to get to work amongst Core-Columbia folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.